ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    {: pre}

    It's important to select the right disk and partition when you run this command.
    Verify the result by printing the partition table.
-Under file system column, you can see ext3.
+Under the file system column, you can see ext3.
    {: important}

 4. Create a mount point for the file system and mount it.